 How many years of work experience do I need?

-Those interested in being a Sailor or Marine Oiler may also be interested in:
+Those thinking about becoming a Sailor or Marine Oiler might also be interested in the following careers:

 - Heavy and Tractor-Trailer Truck Drivers